-Welcome to the fourth part of our look at some of the most influential and noteworthy BA advertising of the past 50 years.
+Welcome to the fourth part of our series on the most influential and noteworthy BA advertising of the past 50 years.

 We’re approaching the early 1990s as BA produces its best ever TV advertisement, the airline faces the aftermath of the 1990 Gulf War and tries to develop Gatwick airport in to a second London hub.